frnmst/get-fattura-pa/README.md

 The purpose of this script is exclusively to read invoices received from the *Sistema di Interscambio*.

+**Warning: THIS REPOSITORY IS DEPRECATED.
+HAVE A LOOK AT https://github.com/frnmst/fattura-elettronica-reader FOR THE DEVELOPMENT.**

 ## Table of contents

 [](TOC)